In this article:

 How I built persistent memory for Claude in three layers

-1. Curated markdown context files and per-client wikis
+1. Curated markdown for judgment context

 Every client has two layers of curated markdown.